NilPointer-Software/bdfd-wiki/src/guides/awaitedCommands.md

 # Awaited Commands

-Awaited commands are special type of commands where bot waits for user's response.
+Awaited commands are a special type of command where the bot waits for the user's response.

 ![end result](https://i.imgur.com/rRRcIXA.jpg)